ucla-labx/deeplearningbook-notes/Ch2-Linear-Algebra.md

     - in the case of $n \geq m$ we also must ensure that the columns are **linearly independent**, which means that no column is a linear combination of the other vectors in the set
     - also. we need to ensure that there are at most $m$ columns, as this ensures there is one and only one solution.
 This means that $\textbf{A}$ must be **square**  and non-singular
     - If $\hat{x}$ is a solution to $Ax = b$ then $y$ is also a solution if $A(\hat{x} + y) = b \rightarrow{} Ay = 0$ has any non-trivial solutions.
 This means that the null-space of $A$ has nontrivial vectors and $Ax = b$ has infinitely many solutions.
-- both left and right inverses are equal

 #### Norms